cortexrd/Knack-Toolkit-Library/README.md

 If you're interested in collaborating with the KTL project or just study the code and "borrow" a few tricks, you will need to fetch all the files from GitHub to your workstation.
-The best way to do it is to install GitHub and "clone" the repository locally.
+The best way to do so is to install GitHub and "clone" the repository locally.
 You will find this under the green "\< \> Code" button at top right of this page.
 Alternatively, you can use "Download ZIP" under that same button.
 In that case, you will